Science Communication and Museum Activities

-The ANOM Lab works closely with the Cantonal Museum of Geology, linked with research and teaching activities.
+The ANOM Lab works with the Cantonal Museum of Natural History, Department of Geology, linked with research and teaching activities.
 The fossil collections located on UNIL campus are a focus of our current and future research projects, particularly associated with Fezouata Biota material.
 We also run undergraduate and masters teaching sessions in both the museum collections and the public exhibits at the Palais de Rumine.

 Podcasts and Videos: